 You didn’t see it coming.
-You don’t recognize it happening.
 Your self-doubt increases, and your conviction and confidence drop.
 Your feelings are constantly invalidated.
 And you have started believing it all.
-The damage is complete.
-Those days are not so far when you see yourself apologizing for taking a stand against their disrespectful remarks that made you feel utterly humiliated.
+Your narcissistic partner’s end goal is met.
+Those days are not so far when you see yourself apologizing for taking a stand against their disrespectful remarks that make you feel utterly humiliated.

 4. “You are the problem here.
 Not me”

-- How to respond: “I am ready to take responsibility for my actions when it’s due and I wish you did the same too.
-However, I am sorry for the way I acted in this situation.
-Can you tell me what would you have done if you were in my place?”
+How to respond: “I am ready to take responsibility for my actions, and I wish you would do the same too.
+Can you tell me what you would have done if you were in my place?”

 Related Reading: 13 Sure-Shot Signs He Pretends To Love You